vtphan/probably/README.md

 [Dataset](https://stats.idre.ucla.edu/r/dae/logit-regression/): admission into UCLA's graduate school based on GRE score, GPA, and undergraduate school ranking.

-The snapshot below is taken from the visualization that is the result of running the example code above.
+The snapshot below was taken from the visualization after running the code above.
 This snapshot shows a data point with GRE=760, GPA=3.35, undergrad school ranking = 2.
-The data point is predicted to be admited (class 1), with probability 0.83.
-Further, 85% of true positives have probabilities less than or equal to 0.83; and 16% of false positives have probabilities greater than 0.83.
+The data point was predicted to be admited (class 1), with probability 0.83.
+Further, 85% of true positives had probabilities less than or equal to 0.83; and 16% of false positives had probabilities greater than 0.83.

-In this figure, we filtered and selected only data points whose predictions are agreed by 3 or more methods.
+In this snapshot, only data with predictions agreed by 3 or more methods were selected.
 The visualization allows users to zoom, pan, hide/unhide each method.
 This can be very helpful for analyzing one method or comparing two different methods.

 <img src="Figs/probably_admission.png">